-The Company earned a net profit for the year ended 30 June 2023 of R1 446,6 million (2022: R1 510,5 million) and as of that date, its total assets exceeded its total liabilities by R2 251,4 million (2022: R2 308,3 million).
+The Company earned a net profit for the year ended 30 June 2024 of R2 013,8 million (2023: R1 446,6 million) and as of that date, its total assets exceeded its total liabilities by R2 628,2 million (2023: R2 251,4 million).

 The trading environment remains particularly challenging given the volatility around currency, the impact of load-shedding as well as the financial state of South Africa's consumers.
-Through this, the Company is focused on driving recovery and growth in its underlying businesses.
+The Company remains focused on optimising its return on capital, sustaining margin positions and achieving growth in its underlying businesses.
 We have seen improvements in most key performance indicators.

 As part of preparing the financial results, the Company has performed a detailed going concern assessment.
-This assessment has relied on the Company's 2024 budget and has considered the profitability and solvency projections over the budget period.
-The budget for the year ahead was presented in the context of a challenging local economic environment, with the impacts thereof continuing to affect our subsidiaries and their customers through 2023 and 2024.
+This assessment has relied on the Company's 2025 budget and has considered the profitability and solvency projections over the budget period.
+The budget for the year ahead was presented in the context of a challenging local economic environment, with the impacts thereof continuing to affect our subsidiaries and their customers through 2024 and 2025.
 Even under these conditions, the budget delivered shareholder value creation while maintaining stable capital and solvency positions throughout the cycle.
 As part of the budget process, a downside scenario was considered that examined a protracted inflation scenario in the midst of continuing infrastructure failures which will fuel inflation and reduce economic activity.
 The assessment shows that the Company remains sufficiently capitalised with appropriate levels of liquidity and no material uncertainty in relation to the going concern has been identified in the base budget as well as the downside scenario.